CollectiveAccessProject/HINTImageViewer/README.md

 		}
 	}

-It's also generally a good idea to initialize the viewer after  the DOM is fully loaded using a jQuery.ready().
+It's also generally a good idea to initialize the viewer after the DOM is fully loaded using jQuery.ready().
 The code to load a viewer might look something like this:

 	<script type='text/javascript'>
 		var elem = document.createElement('canvas');